shihui17/master_thesis/README.md

 pip3 install roboticstoolbox-python
 ```

 Some changes were made in the trajectory.py file of RTB for better generation of trapezoidal velocity profiles.
-Therefore, copy `trajectory.py` from the root directory of this repo to `~\AppData\Local\Programs\Python\Python311\Lib\site-packages\roboticstoolbox\tools`, replace the `trajectory.py` there.
+Therefore, copy `trajectory.py` from the root directory of this repo to `~\AppData\Local\Programs\Python\Python311\Lib\site-packages\roboticstoolbox\tools`,

+and replace the `trajectory.py` there.

 The DH Parameters of Yu+ needs to be included in RTB.
 To do so, follow the instructions below: